MartinBuessemeyer/Neural-Style-Transfer-Website/README.md

-# Learning-Website
+# Neural Style Transfer - Website

-This is a basic website of mine where I can try out stuff.
+This is a basic website of mine where I tried out to use [tensorflow.js](https://www.tensorflow.org/js) for [Neural Style Transfer (NST)](https://en.wikipedia.org/wiki/Neural_Style_Transfer#cite_note-5).
+The NST process takes place on the clients device.
+Thanks to that, one could host the website on a raspberry pi.
-For now, I want to add Deep Learning Stuff by using [tensorflow.js](https://www.tensorflow.org/js).
-With this I can run Deep Learning on the client side.
-Thus, I could easily host it a raspberry pi.
-I am currently working on [Neural Style Transfer](https://en.wikipedia.org/wiki/Neural_Style_Transfer#cite_note-5).

 # Used Knowledge Resources

 #### Setup